cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 capabilities that are unique to their specific business.
 Ways to reduce load on the platform team include the following:

-1. Use implementations from managed service providers where reasonable
+1. Seek to build the thinnest viable platform layer over implementations from managed providers
 1. Leverage open source frameworks and toolkits for creating docs, templates and compositions for application team use
 1. Ensure platform teams are staffed appropriately for their domain and number